How to Become a Police Officer in Alabama

 - Complete a personal interview

-- Be willing to undergo a full background check that will include testing for illegal drugs and a polygraph test
+- Undergo a full background check that will include a polygraph and testing for illegal drugs

 - Pass a medical evaluation

 Selected candidates will become trooper trainees.
 After training and a six-month probationary period, trainees will be eligible for promotion to ALEA troopers.